rheeger/spark-stacker/docs/checklists/phase2-core-development-backtesting.md

 Integration tests have been added for the advanced indicators (Adaptive SuperTrend and Adaptive Trend Finder), testing their end-to-end functionality in realistic trading scenarios.

-However, some aspects of the webhook server need more thorough testing coverage.

-Additionally, no tests have been implemented for the backtesting framework as it hasn't been developed yet.
+Additionally, integration tests for the backtesting workflow have been implemented, demonstrating the full capabilities of the framework from data retrieval to strategy optimization and performance visualization.

 ## Next Steps (Prioritized)

-1. Complete backtesting framework (CRITICAL PATH)
-   - Start with historical data retrieval
-   - Implement basic performance metrics
-   - Add trade simulation
-2. Finish Coinbase connector implementation
+1. Complete Coinbase connector implementation
    - Complete trading functionality
    - Implement hedging capabilities
-3. Add comprehensive tests for backtesting components as they are developed
-   - Create tests for historical data processing
+2. Add genetic algorithm optimization to backtesting framework
-   - Implement validation tests for performance metrics
+   - Implement fitness function based on performance metrics
-   - Add tests for simulation accuracy
+   - Add mutation and crossover operations for strategy parameters
+   - Develop multi-generation evolution process
+3. Enhance visualization capabilities
+   - Add interactive equity curve plots
+   - Create performance comparison dashboards
+   - Implement trade analysis visualizations